wawhal/alexa-skill-starter/README.md

 3. For the service endpoint, check the `HTTPS` radio button.

 	Put the default URL as `https://bot.<cluster-name>.hasura-app.io/yoda_quotes`.
 (Run `$ hasura cluster status` from root directory to know your cluster name).

-**Note**: For quick testing, we have one skill service live at https://bot.dedication76.hasura-app.io/yoda_quotes Click next.
+	**Note**: For quick testing, we have one skill service live at https://bot.dedication76.hasura-app.io/yoda_quotes.
+(This test service will work only if you have followed 1 and 2)

+	Click next.

 4. About SSL certificates, Hasura services have auto generated `LetsEncrypt` Grade A SSL certificates.
 This means, you have to check the radio button that says `My development endpoint has a certificate from a trusted certificate authority`
 Click next.